TianYu-00/PalworldServerManager/README.md

 New-NetFirewallRule -DisplayName "Palworld Server" -Direction Inbound -LocalPort 8211,27015,27016,25575 -Protocol UDP -Action Allow
 ```
 > [!IMPORTANT]
-It is recommended that you use the backup feature I implemented in update `v1.0.4` and beyond to backup your saved files just in case updating your game server causes a loss of player progression.
+> It is recommended that you use the backup feature I implemented in update `v1.0.4` and beyond to backup your saved files just in case updating your game server causes a loss of player progression.
 This is not a bug from my side but a bug from Palworld's side, so do remember to use the backup feature just in case.

+> [!IMPORTANT]
+> If you got data wiped after updating the game, check out my guide on how to recover it.
+It might or might not help but there arent many options out there.
+[Guide](https://github.com/TianYu-00/PalworldServerManager/blob/897b7ab60dd4125ab35e4f76af7af772d16e0819/PlayerDataRecovery.md)

 **`v1.0.3 RCON preview`**
 <img src="https://github.com/TianYu-00/PalworldServerManager/assets/66271788/d413651f-4c54-4f88-b0d8-5d10539b48dd" alt="Image1" style="width: 100%; height: auto;">